sbpforward/Airbnb-in-Denver/README.md

 He considers himself a "housing activist" but the media has dubbed him “Airbnb’s global public enemy No. 1" after publishing his first report in 2016 describing in detail how Airbnb and it's hosts were violating New York state law.
 New York's dwelling law at the time stated that "an apartment with three or more units cannot be rented out for under 30 days unless there's a permanent occupant present."
 So, if one host is listing multiple apartments - they couldn't possibly be living in *all of them*.

-In December 2015, [Airbnb released a report](https://www.nytimes.com/2015/12/02/technology/airbnb-releases-trove-of-new-york-city-home-sharing-data.html?module=inline) around its presence in New York City in an effort to be more transparent. ---That backfired just two months later.
-How do I say this better?---
+In December 2015, [Airbnb released a report](https://www.nytimes.com/2015/12/02/technology/airbnb-releases-trove-of-new-york-city-home-sharing-data.html?module=inline) around its presence in New York City in an effort to be more transparent.
+And that backfired just two months later.

 It turns out Cox would regularly update his numbers from as early as 2014.
 When comparing his data to that of Airbnb's he noticed that there were large chunks of listings missing just before Airbnb released their report.
 More specifically, it was missing listings that featured Airbnb hosts who were listing multiple apartments and in clear violation of New York's dwelling law.